 The remote Cook Islands spread out across 850,000 million Pacific Ocean miles between Hawaii and New Zealand.
 The collection of 15 coral and volcanic islets is all soaring mountain peaks, lush jungles, and living reefs, but the exotic destination continues to fall victim to rising sea levels, intense rainfall, ocean acidification, and powerful cyclones—destructive factors that are only predicted to increase in severity over the next 20 years.
 The northern and outlying islands are currently the most vulnerable, so fit in trips to the lagoons, black pearl farms, and national parks of Pukapuka, Penrhyn, and Rakahanga while you can.

 Bora Bora, Tahiti, Moorea—French Polynesia’s lagoon-ringed islands always have us starry-eyed.
 But with the rate at which our polar ice caps are melting, the island nation is sounding its alarm and rethinking its future.
-This year, California nonprofit Seasteading Institute introduced the “Floating City Project,” a proposed self-sustainable community that would use solar power and ocean-based wind farms in order to withstand rising sea levels.
+In 2017, California nonprofit Seasteading Institute introduced the “Floating City Project,” a self-sustainable community launching in 2020 that will use solar power and ocean-based wind farms in order to withstand rising sea levels.
 With two-thirds of the nation projected to being submerged by the end of the century, now’s the time to splurge on a romantic romp.
 The Four Seasons Resort Bora Bora's thatch-roof overwater bungalows offer easy access to South Pacific's turquoise waters as well as postcard-worthy views of Mount Otemanu.

 Natives of Kiribati, an island republic in the central Pacific about halfway between Australia and Hawaii, have already begun relocating en masse as tidal surges continue to threaten their villages.
 The nation’s water rises an astounding four times faster than the global average, and, since many of the coral and reef isles only sit about six feet above water, things aren’t looking good.
 Trips to Kiribati are of the adventure variety, but consider visiting one of the three main isles—Kiritimati for bonefishing and wildlife sightings, Tabiteuea for its cultural experiences (it’s renowned for its dancers), and Tarawa, Kiribati’s capital and most populous island, for its shipwreck diving (many of which are remnants of WWII).